Digital requirements engineering with an INCOSE-derived SysML meta-model: Discussion

 \subsection{Observed Benefits}

-Observed benefits during the NASA/ESA/JPL joint Mars Sample Return project included: improved requirement statement quality due to the use of a common requirement Pattern, Rules, and accompanying Attributes; increased accuracy and assurance of model views using generated custom reports; access to system model elements for increased traceability and specificity; and model-assisted traceability views of Key Driving Requirements across multiple levels of the system hierarchy.
-Table \ref{tab:Benefits} provides a more complete list with perceived impact on the project indicated.
+Observed benefits \SA{compared to unstructured document-based and classical SysML requirements} during the {NASA}~\slash~{ESA}~\slash~{JPL} joint Mars Sample Return project included: improved requirement statement quality due to the use of a common requirement Pattern, Rules, and accompanying Attributes; increased accuracy and assurance of model views using generated custom reports; access to system model elements for increased traceability and specificity; and model-assisted traceability views of Key Driving Requirements across multiple levels of the system hierarchy.
+Table \ref{tab:Benefits} provides a more complete list with perceived impact on the project \SA{during Pre-Phase A}.